Andrew C. Huddleston

 University of Warwick

-2021-22 Nietzsche (BA course); Nietzsche's Beyond Good and Evil (PG seminar); The 'Religion of Art' in Post-Kantian Philosophy (PG Seminar)
+2021-22 Nietzsche (BA module); Nietzsche's Beyond Good and Evil (PG seminar); The 'Religion of Art' in Post-Kantian Philosophy (PG Seminar)

 Birkbeck, University of London

 2020-2021 Nietzsche (Upper-level BA and MA course); Kant and German Idealism (Upper-level BA and MA course)